gajus/dora/README.md

 ## Post/Redirect/Get

 Dora assumes that application is designed using [Post/Redirect/Get](http://en.wikipedia.org/wiki/Post/Redirect/Get) pattern.
 Dora will not populate form upon POST request because it is assumed that POST request will result in a redirect.
 Dora will copy POST data and store it in a temporary session.
 This is achieved using [`./src/inc/agent.php`](src/inc/agent.php) script.
 If you are using [composer](https://getcomposer.org/), then this script is automatically included in every request.

+## Value Persistence

+Using the Post/Redirect/Get pattern requires special handling of user input.
+If you want to return user to the form after POST event (e.g. in case of an error), you do not want to make user re-enter all the values all over again.
+Dora utilises `$_SESSION['gajus']['dora']['flash']` variable to copy `$_POST` data for one Post/Redirect/Get cycle.
+If you return user to the form after POST, form will be populated with the originally submitted data.

 ## Installation